Async Internals

 Continuation Callbacks

-When the bindings call poll, they pass a continuation callback and a handle.
-If the future is not ready, BoltFFI stores this callback.
-When the future wakes (I/O completes, timer fires, etc.), BoltFFI invokes the stored callback, which tells the bindings to poll again.
-This avoids busy-waiting and lets the target language’s async runtime manage scheduling.
+When bindings call poll, they pass a continuation callback plus callback data.
+If the future is pending, BoltFFI stores that continuation.
+When the future wakes (I/O completes, timer fires, etc.), BoltFFI invokes the stored callback with MaybeReady; bindings then poll again.
+A Ready callback means polling is finished and the call should finalize.

 Lock-Free Implementation